 Many Washington manufacturers face federal cybersecurity compliance deadlines.
-All Department of Defense (DoD), General Services Administration (GSA) and NASA contractors must comply with Federal Acquisition Regulation (FAR) and Defense Federal Acquistion Regulation Supplement (DFARS) minimum cybersecurity standards by December 31, 2017.
+All Department of Defense (DoD), General Services Administration (GSA) and NASA contractors must comply with Federal Acquisition Regulation (FAR) and Defense Federal Acquistion Regulation Supplement (DFARS) minimum cybersecurity standards which went into effect on December 31, 2017.
 Manufacturers that fail to meet these standards will risk losing their federal contracts.

 Some manufacturers may not know what exactly these federal cybersecurity standards require, or they may simply lack the time and expertise to assure compliance before the deadline.
 Impact Washington’s cybersecurity experts are ready to help support the Washington manufacturing community through this process: we can determine your current compliance level and craft a custom consulting solution to make sure you meet the standards.